apache/mesos/docs/newbie-guide.md

 # FAQs

 Q: Where can I find documentation about Mesos?
-A: Mesos documentation is located in the ‘docs’ directory of the Mesos distribution.
+A: Mesos documentation is located in the 'docs' directory of the Mesos distribution.
 This documentation includes information about Mesos architecture and design, running Mesos, developing within the Mesos ecosystem and contributing to Mesos.
 Additionally, the latest documentation can be found here:
 [http://mesos.apache.org/documentation/latest/index.html](http://mesos.apache.org/documentation/latest/index.html)